 International Property Maintenance Code (IPMC):

-The IPMC is a set of standards which dictate that homes must have services like water, electricity, and sewage hookups.
+The IPMC is a set of standards that dictate that homes must have services like water, electricity, and sewage hookups.
 There are even regulations about which types of floor surfaces are allowed (dirt floors, for example, may be prohibited).
 Many cities and towns adopt these standards into their housing ordinances.

 All of the major cities in Texas have adopted the IPMC.
 However, some cities have added amendments to the code which allow exemptions for off grid living.
 For example, off grid electric systems might be allowed as alternatives to an electric grid hookup.